greenelab/lab-website-template/README.md

 Also, we've tried to include comments in all files where we think they're needed, especially where users are likely to want to customize things.
 Look for file names relevant to your question, and you may find that you can achieve what you want just by opening them up and editing them.

-If you still need help, or if you have a suggestion for how to make this template easier to use for novices, please [post a new issue on this repository](https://github.com/greenelab/lab-website-template/issues).
+If you still need help, or if you have a suggestion for how to make this template easier to use or understand for novices, please [post a new issue on this repository](https://github.com/greenelab/lab-website-template/issues).

 <p align="center"><img height="200" src="https://user-images.githubusercontent.com/8326331/96628877-d1658e00-12e0-11eb-894c-7bb0d7f07632.png" alt="Lab Website Template"></p>